friday27/stock-price-api/README.md

 #### Test Cases - Users

-* Should create a new user with valid data (set public to false by default, create a jwt, check db)
+* Should create a new user with valid data (set public to false by default, create a jwt, check db) [done]
-* Should not create a user with duplicated username
+* Should not create a user with duplicated username [done]
-* Should not create a user with invalid email
+* Should not create a user with invalid email [done]
-* Should not create a user with invalid Finnhub API token
+* Should not create a user with invalid Finnhub API token [done]

 * Should delete a user with authentication (check db)
 * Should not delete a user without authentication